I write poems, articles, and short fiction in Yiddish and narrative essays in English.

 Photo by Arndt Beck

-I’ve just published a new article in the Yiddish Forverts about the installation of ten Yiddish street signs in central Berlin, marking the historical center of the city’s Yiddish-speaking community.
+I’ve just published a new article in the Yiddish Forverts, now out in an English translation/adaptation, about the installation of ten Yiddish street signs in central Berlin, marking the historical center of the city’s Yiddish-speaking community.

 As a supplement to my recent Forverts article (in Yiddish) about parents raising their children in Yiddish, I have compiled a list of useful links and resources for parents along with an exclusive interview with Sarah Sore Schulman, the founding director of “Dos Nisele” (Yiddish for “the Little Nut”), a publishing house and cultural organization based in Sweden.